-- Using a pastry brush, spread your chocolate over underside of leaf all the way to edges.
+- Using a pastry brush, spread your chocolate over the underside of leaf all the way to edges.
 Keep thickness to about 1/8 inch.

 - Put leaves on a wax or parchment paper-lined tray and put tray into refrigerator for about 20 minutes until chocolate hardens.